njbaron/BeanBot/README.md

 # BeanBot: a Discord Hikari - Lightbulb Bot

-A test of the hikari - Lightbulb discord bot api in preparation for discord.py obsolescence.
+A hikari - Lightbulb discord bot with audio and meme potential.

 ## Running the bot